victormihalache/hledger-accrue/README.md

 options:
-  -h, --help                                       show this help message and exit --precision PRECISION                            specify decimal precision to use
+  -h, --help                                       show this help message and exit --precision PRECISION                            specify decimal precision to use --date-format DATE_FORMAT                        specify date format to use for dates passed as arguments

 transaction settings:
   --from FROM, -f FROM                             specify the account from which to take out funds